To determine whether you have a parasite infecting your digestive tract

 Worms (helminths):

-For more on parasites that cause GI infections, see the articles on Diarrhea, Food and Waterborne Illness, and Travelers' Diseases.
+For more on parasites that cause GI infections, see the links in Related Content.

 What other lab tests may be done?